christianjaeckle/Powershell-Snippets/README.md

 # Powershell-Snippets
-My collection of Windows Powershell snippets.
+My collection of Powershell snippets.

 Remark: Not all scripts were writte by myself.